 2) If water is going down the drain, that proves you don’t have a clog.

-Many homeowners assume that, as long as the water keeps going down, they have no need to hire drain cleaners.
+Many homeowners assume that, as long as the water keeps going down, they have no need to hire drain cleaners in Indianapolis.
 This isn’t always the case, however.
 Even if the drain seems like it’s working, you may have grease building up inside your pipes.
 To avoid this, make sure you avoid putting soap, grease, rice, and pasta down your drain or into your garbage disposal.

 3) Lemons can help you clean your garbage disposal.